rkingsbury/personal-website/content/home/experience.md

   location = "Austin, Texas"
   date_start = "2007-06-01"
   date_end = "2008-07-15"
-  description = "Planned and designed drinking water and wastewater infrastructure."
+  description = "Planned and designed drinking water and wastewater infrastructure.

+  * Designed chemical storage and pumping systems for a 42 MGD drinking water treatment facility
+  * Analyzed a proposed water transmission main alignment for conflicts with buried utilities
+  * Assessed the condition of a 50 MGD water treatment facility, identified capacity bottlenecks, and made recommendations for expansion"
 +++